gtk-rs/lgpl-docs/gtk/vendor.md

 for using `CellAreaExt::get_preferred_width`.
 <!-- struct CellEditable -->
-The `CellEditable` interface must be implemented for widgets to be usable when editing the contents of a `TreeView` cell.
+The `CellEditable` interface must be implemented for widgets to be usable to edit the contents of a `TreeView` cell.
+It provides a way to specify how temporary widgets should be configured for editing, get the new value, etc.

 # Implements